contactakashagarwal/cardgame/README.md

 ## Tests

-Covered all the Test scenarios given in the assignment and added them under respective components.
+Covered all the Test scenarios given in the assignment and segregated them into respective test components.

 - PlayerTests
   - What happens if player tries to draws from empty draw pile